MSc Applied Neuropsychology

 Around 80% of our taught content is delivered by practising clinicians, and you will receive weekly structured tutorials (during term) with clinicians that allow you to explore different aspects of clinical practice and gain insight into patient pathways and evidence-based formulation.
 This programme is suitable for those looking to pursue a research career, professional positions (such as an Assistant Psychologist) or further clinical training (for example a Doctorate in Clinical Psychology).

-You will have the opportunity to undertake independent research through your dissertation and there are some opportunities to conduct your research project with clinicians working in the NHS.
+You will have the opportunity to undertake independent research through your dissertation and there is opportunity to conduct your research project with clinicians working in the NHS.

 Please see our website for more information.